Coast Guard rescues 1 person, 2 dogs from Canadian waters

 |0

-This work, Coast Guard rescues 1 person, 2 dogs from Canadian waters [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues 1 person, 2 dogs from Canadian waters, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT